testingacc333330/Horizon-Web-Browser/README.md

 # WARNING
 This project is currently on development and You may not use this in another public project, It is closed source

+You may not use this in a commercial project.

 # Horizon Web Browser
 Horizon is a Web Browser created in Visual Studio 2019.